 Read our article Important Cell Phone Rules For The Modern Gentleman for more tips on cell phone use in public places.

-If you suffer from allergies, have any dietary restrictions, or preferences it's smart to let the waitstaff know before placing your order.
-Giving them a heads-up allows them time to confirm if the dish you want to eat contains any of the items that may give you adverse effects, cause you to break out in hives or worse.
+If you suffer from allergies, have any dietary restrictions, or preferences be sure to inform the waitstaff before placing your order.
+They can confirm if the dish you want to order can be made without ingredients that may case you harm or reactions.

 If you do have to change or modify your meal, don't blame the restaurant.
 It's most likely outside of their control if their supplier is having issues receiving/delivering items in or if they had an unexpected rush of people ordering that same dish earlier in the day.